Get More From The Report

 • Do sales force incentives reward top sales performers?

-• Does the sales comp plan drive business initiatives?
+• Does the sales compensation plan drive business initiatives?

 • Is the sales compensation plan attainable across all roles?